Communities Putting Prevention to Work

 - Increase availability or utilization of safe places to be physically active.

-We will work with:
+We worked with:

 - Partners that represent various sectors vital to a community’s design and its health, including government, urban planning, parks and recreation, agriculture, health care, schools, businesses, grass-roots community- and faith-based organizations.